Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Numerical sign problem: Fundamental obstacle in negative particle method

 To alleviate the sign problem, we have suggested to replace the high-frequency component of $\pdo$ by its principal asymptotic terms in Eq.~\eqref{truncation_high_frequency_component}, yielding another stochastic model with lower variance, termed WBRW-SPA \cite{ShaoXiong2020}.
 That is, there exists a positive constant $\alpha^\ast < 1$ such that

 which implies that SPA suppresses the exponential growth of both particle number and stochastic variances compared with all existing stochastic algorithms, at the cost of introducing a small asymptotic error term $\mathcal{O}(\lambda_0^{-3/2})$.
-The implementation of WBRW-SPA for the Coulomb potential is illustrated in Algorithm~\ref{WBRW_SPA}, where single-body and two-body interactions are treated in a unified framework due to their strong resemblance, and more details can be referred to \cite{ShaoXiong2020}.
+The implementation of WBRW-SPA for the Coulomb potential is illustrated in Algorithm~\ref{WBRW_SPA}, where single-body and two-body interactions are treated in a unified framework due to their strong resemblance.
+For more details, one can refer to \cite{ShaoXiong2020}.

-Suppose the Wigner function is localized in $\bk$-space with a compact support $\mathcal{K}$, so that the split Wigner kernels can be normalized.
-By taking average of many realizations of WBRW-SPA, we obtain the particle estimator